All Episodes

 So all those people in New Orleans would be scattered.

-You gotta rethink that.
+You got to rethink that.

 Back here in just a second.

-Uh we we love uh liberal callers on this pro.
+We love liberal callers on this pro.

-We always put them at the uh front of the line because there's always so much to learn from them.
+We always put them at the front of the line because there's always so much to learn from them.

-And that's what open line Friday is all about, folks.
+And that's what Open Line Friday is all about, folks.

-We've got more to come right after this top of the hour break, and we'll get straight to it.
+We've got more to come right after this top-of-the-hour break, and we'll get straight to it.